MakeITBologna/Pentaho-PDI-Alfresco-Extensions/README.md

 ## HOW TO INSTALL

-1) Downloaded last version of extensions from releases page:https://github.com/MakeITBologna/Pentaho-PDI-Alfresco-Extensions/releases
+1) Download last version of extensions from releases page: https://github.com/MakeITBologna/Pentaho-PDI-Alfresco-Extensions/releases
 2) Unzip the downloaded file in plugins directory of Pentaho Data Integration

 ## COMPATIBILITY